-Technology can make life easier, it’s true what they say, but we often see technology and automation being integrated with a defined purpose.
+Technology can make life easier, it’s true what they say, but often, we see technology and automation being integrated with a defined purpose.

 So, it’s more tech for tech’s sake.

-At the core of recruitment are human beings and if we expect to plug in a piece of new technology to replace them and expect it to work smoothly all in the name of candidate experience, then we’d be disappointed.
+Human beings lie at the core of recruitment and if we plug in a piece of new technology to replace them and expect it to work smoothly all in the name of candidate experience, we’d be disappointed.

 In our webinar, Narinder and I shared our top Do’s and Don’ts for creating a truly great candidate experience with all this in mind.
 Here’s what we came up with:

 There should be touchpoints across a variety of channels.

 You need to provide a number of ways to engage and bear in mind that people expect instant answers – they aren’t prepared to wait days or weeks.

 That’s a lot to ask of a recruitment team who can hardly find the time to breathe!